gioblu/PJON/src/strategies/SoftwareBitBang/specification/PJDL-specification-v2.0.md

 PJDL specifies a contention based random multiple access method that supports both master-slave and multi-master mode.
 In master-slave mode the maximum data throughput available is 100% of the bandwidth.
 Devices are able to securely detect an ongoing transmission therefore collisions can only occur in multi-master mode when 2 or more devices start to transmit at the same time.
 When a collision occurs it can be detected by the receiver because of synchronization loss.
 In multi-master mode the maximum data throughput effectively available is 36.8% of the bandwidth (the same as slotted ALOHA).

 ### Byte transmission
 Byte transmission is composed by 10 bits, the first two are called synchronization pad and are used to obtain sampling synchronization.
-The synchronization pad is composed by a logic 1 padding bit longer than data bits and a logic 0 data bit.
+The synchronization pad is composed by a high padding bit longer than data bits and a low data bit.
 The following 8 data bits contain information in LSB-first (least significant bit first) order.

 The reception technique is based on 3 steps:
-1. Find a logic 1 which duration is equal or acceptably shorter than the expected padding bit duration
+1. Find a high bit which duration is equal or acceptably shorter than the expected padding bit duration
 2. Synchronize to its falling edge
-3. Ensure it is followed by a logic 0 data bit
+3. Ensure it is followed by a low data bit
 4. If so reception starts, if not, interference, synchronization loss or simply absence of communication is detected

 ```cpp